LNMA/course_management_system-controller-view/README.md

 6. REST API using spring web-mvc and angularjs 1.8.
 7. json binding and converter using jackson.
 8. upload images and pdf files using commons-fileupload library.
-9. encrypted password using Argon2 Algorithm.
+9. an encrypted password using Argon2 Algorithm.
 10. secure channel using JSSE-https-TLSv1.3.
 11. build xls file using org.apache.poi.
 12. jpa-hibernate was used to build modal component of the project.
-13. mysql 8 using as database.
+13. mysql 8 uses as database.
 14. spring orm side by side with hibernate.
 15. spring Ioc used at level dao and service also controllers.